steltenpower/PowerGists/README.md

 - Open specifications and open vocabularies to validate against
 - Next to legally open, also easy to do stuff with

-6Towards (data) quality and speed:
+Towards (data) quality and speed:
 =================================
-- Tiny errors make big errors (elsewhere, later, seemingly unrelated).
-Therefore preventing+finding errors should be close, early and obviously related.
+- Tiny errors make big errors (elsewhere, later, seemingly unrelated often even unnoticed).
+Therefore preventing+finding errors should be close, early and relations made visible.
-- BELOW IN PROGRESS
-- Uncoupling how to work with data.
-Entry in context.
-With tech help, constraint can be applied, immediate feedback charts added.
-With better data, better analysis.
-Possibly much later, and somewhere else.
-- Also less waiting for a specific date to pass, to bring out a report.
-That's paper-era thinking.
-Data can be very useful earlier too. data quality:
-- ABOVE IN PROGRESS
+- Fresh high-quality data should be rewarded by minimizing (other) disturbances.
+Wonder for a moment what analysis comes from 'just another thing to fill in for management'.
+- People working/living in immediate context of the data usually know best what values/patterns make sense.
+Help them configure data validation and immediate visualization and also analysis later/elsewhere will improve.
-- Start by turning on spelling checkers, especially because our digital assistents starting with general search functionality are easily 'confused'.
+- Start by turning on spelling checkers, especially because our digital assistents (starting with search) are easily 'confused'.
 - Then learn what carpentries.org teaches about spreadsheets.

 FAIR data: